radumarias/rencfs/README.md

 ### Encryption info

-You can specify the encryption algorithm and derive key hash rounds adding these arguments to the command line:
+You can specify the encryption algorithm and derive key hash rounds adding these arguments to the command line

 ```bash
 --cipher CIPHER --derive-key-hash-rounds ROUNDS